#Article

 You can practice core values by linking them to specific behaviors, such as helping teammates when they are struggling on a project or avoiding putting personal achievement ahead of team success, and integrating them into your company's training programs, code of conduct, and code of ethics.

-What are fun activities for core values?
+2. What are some fun core values team activities?

 Fun activities for core values include conducting brainstorming sessions to identify important qualities in employees, organizing group discussions to focus and refine your organization's values, and sending out surveys to gather input from employees at all levels to uncover shared values.

-What is a core value example?
+3. What is a core value example?

 An example of a core value is integrity, which reflects a commitment to honesty and ethical behavior in all aspects of business operations, demonstrating to both internal and external stakeholders the organization's commitment to transparency and trustworthiness.